The Lattice of integer partitions and its infinite extension: From to

-This result shows that one can construct the lattice \lbnp\ from \lbn.
-The first step of this construction is to construct the set \inc{\lbn}{1}\ by adding one grain to the first column of every element of \lbn.
-Then, we have to add the missing elements and their covering relations.
+This result shows that one can construct the lattice \lbnp\ from \lbn\ as follows.
+The first step of this construction is to construct the set \inc{\lbn}{1}\ by adding one grain to the first column of each element of \lbn.
+Then, one has to add the missing elements and their transitions.
 Therefore, we will now consider the consequences of the addition of one grain on the first column of a partition, depending on its structure.